Variable speed wind turbine

 where $\omega$ is the rotor speed (in radians per second), $R$ is the radius of the rotor, and $v$ is the wind speed.
 As the wind speed varies, the rotor speed must be varied to maintain peak efficiency.

 Background

-Before the need to connect wind turbines to the grid, turbines were fixed-speed.
+Before the need to connect wind turbines to the grid, few turbines were fixed-speed.
 This was not a problem because turbines did not have to be synchronized with the frequency of the grid.

 All grid-connected wind turbines, from the first one in 1939 until the development of variable-speed grid-connected wind turbines in the 1970s, were fixed-speed wind turbines.

 As of 2003, nearly all grid-connected wind turbines operate at an exactly constant speed (synchronous generators) or within a few percents of constant speed (induction generators).

 History

 The Gamma 60 wind turbine - a 1.5 MW two-bladed yaw control turbine, which is ongoing further development by Seawind Ocean Technology B.V., was the world's first variable speed wind turbine with a teeter hinge.